-A lipoma is a benign lump that forms under the skin, usually made from fatty tissue.
-They usually grow slowly and are situated between the skin layer, and the muscle layer beneath.
+A lipoma is a benign lump that forms under the skin, often made from overgrown fatty tissue.
+They usually grow slowly over several months and can develop anywhere on the body, situated between the skin layer and the muscle layer beneath.

 What causes a lipoma?